in ketamine-based Therapy...

 RESTORE Ultra-Rapid Infusion

-The RESTORE Ultra-Rapid Infusion is uniquely different from the "standard ketamine infusion" developed years ago.
-It is the most advanced formulation of therapy available and is not only more effective than the "standard" ketamine infusion; but when enhanced with our unique protocol it can last 3-6 times longer and need fewer "booster" infusions than standard ketamine infusions do.
+The RESTORE Ultra-Rapid Infusions are uniquely different from the "standard ketamine infusion" developed years ago.
+It is the most advanced formulation of therapy available and is not only more effective than the "standard" ketamine infusion; but when enhanced through the use of Precision Medicine and our unique protocol it can last 3-6 times longer and need fewer "booster" infusions than standard ketamine infusions do.
+In addition to metabolic and genetic optimization of each patient we see, the RESTORE infusion process is a unique combination of ketamine and magnesium additives to make it more effective, that it is then administered by our physicians using a proprietary 3-stage variable rate infusion protocol to provide the optimal blood levels for a longer period of time.
+That is why RESTORE is faster acting, more effective and longer lasting than a regular ketamine infusion.
 And the beneficial results can begin in just minutes to hours after the first infusion.

 Why RESTORE Ultra-Rapid Is So Effective